Jojjeboy/looplist/DOCUMENTATION.md

-# My List App - PWA
+# Anti List App - PWA

 A mobile-first Progressive Web App for managing reusable lists, built with React, Tailwind CSS, and Vite.